jorge-auth/truck-finder/solution.md

-## Solution explanation
+## Solution Explanation

-I started by studying the data provided in the challenge.
-Found outlier points of data that I filtered with the central results.
+I began by examining the challenge dataset and identified outlier data points, which I filtered out to focus on the central results.

-By inspection of the exercise I chose a statistical method to tackle the problem.
-If the data was simetric I could divide the problem in equal parts and define the regions where to search for a food truck in equal parts.

-Instead I narrow the problem in 2 parts:

-1) create a model using k-means algorithm to reduce the ammount of data.
-2) store the data in a database for better data type threatment and querying. with the cluster id associated to each food truck.
-3) use a live algorithm to find the 5 closest food trucks.
+Upon reviewing the exercise, I opted for a statistical approach to address the problem.
+While a symmetric dataset would have allowed for an equal division of the problem, I chose a two-fold strategy:

+1. **Model Creation with K-Means Algorithm:**
-Point 1), I separate the data in 10 different regions.
-SInce there are 481 entry rows to train the data, 10 regions is proportional.
-In theory, if simmetrical, 48 points per cluster is considered reasonable quantity of data per cluster
+   I employed the K-means algorithm to create a model that reduces the amount of data.
+I divided the data into 10 different regions, considering that there were 481 entry rows for training.
+The goal was to proportionally distribute the data, with approximately 48 points per cluster if the data were symmetrical.

-Point 3) I had in mind to use radix sort solution to find the 5 nearest neighbours to a certain latitude and longitude.
-THen with further research I chose to use the KDTree, which works well with geographical coordinates.
-Also it behaves with O(n*log(n)) time complexity which is close to ideal. with the warning that for big samples wouldnt be a better option because we have to load the data in a data structure.
+2. **Database Storage and Querying:**
+   I stored the data in a database for improved data type treatment and querying.
+Each food truck was associated with a cluster ID for better organization and retrieval efficiency.

+3. **Live Algorithm for Finding 5 Closest Food Trucks:**
+   Initially considering a radix sort solution, I later opted for the KDTree, which proved effective for geographical coordinates.
+Despite a warning about its scalability for large samples due to data structure loading, its O(n*log(n)) time complexity made it a suitable choice.

-In conclusion I create a model with kmeans to classify the regions where each food truck stands.
+In conclusion, I developed a model with K-means to classify regions where each food truck operates.
+For REST API requests, the code follows these steps:

-when requested per rest API, the code does the following steps:
-- identify the cluster from the latitude and longitude from the input args using the trained k-means model.
-Built with preprocessed data.
+- Identifies the cluster based on the latitude and longitude from the input arguments using the trained K-means model built with preprocessed data.
-- filter in the database all the objects that are correspondent to that area.
+- Filters the database to retrieve all objects corresponding to that area.
-- find the 5 closest trucks to display
+- Finds and displays the 5 closest trucks.

-Checkout the Jupyter notebooks in the study folder.
+Please check out the Jupyter notebooks in the "study" folder for further details.